 What is an Estate Plan and do I Need One?

-Most of us spend years building a nest egg that will give us financial security in our senior years.
-As important as building a nest egg is, keeping it so that it will be there for you and your family when you need it is just as important.
+Most of us spend years building a nest egg that will give us financial security as we age.
+Building your nest egg is important but keeping it is just as important!
+You want it to be there for you and your family when you need it down the road.
 A well-designed estate plan can help.

-The best way to understand estate planning is to define what estate planning is not.
-Estate planning is not a product or document, a will, a living trust, or a nursing home insurance policy.
+The best way to understand what an estate plan is to define what it is not: an Estate Plan is not a product, a document, a will, a living trust, or a nursing home insurance policy.
 It may involve some, many, or no documents.

 An Estate Plan is a Strategy to Preserve and Protect your Wealth.

-Your estate plan or strategy should be unique to you.
-Start with a comprehensive analysis of your family, health, financial and tax situation by a team of qualified professionals.
-If you have not been involved in a comprehensive professional analysis of your family, health, and financial situation, you may not have an Estate Plan that will protect your assets in health, sickness and death.
+Your Estate Plan should be unique to you – not a cookie cutter one-size-fits-all solution.
+A solid Estate Plan starts with a comprehensive analysis of your family, health, financial and tax situation by a team of qualified professionals.
+If you have not been involved in a comprehensive professional analysis of your family, health, financial and tax situation, you may not have an Estate Plan that will protect your assets in health, sickness, death and changes in the law.

 Should Everyone Have an Estate Plan?